jaredblumer/test-video-recorder/README.md

 # test-video-recorder

-Headless video recording using [FFmpeg](https://ffmpeg.org/) and Mocha.
-This package requires that FFmpeg is already installed.
+Headless video recording for [WebdriverIO](https://webdriver.io/) and [Mocha](https://mochajs.org/) using [FFmpeg](https://ffmpeg.org/).

 ## Installation

-Use npm to install test-video-recorder.
+1. Use npm to install test-video-recorder.

 ```bash
 npm install test-video-recorder
 ```

+2. [FFmpeg](https://ffmpeg.org/) is a dependency for this package.
+Visit their [website](https://ffmpeg.org/) to download and install the package.

-## Usage
+## Setup

-After installing the package, import the package in your Mocha test.
+After installing test-video-recorder and FFmpeg, import the package in your mocha test file or Webdriver IO config file.

 ```JS
 const video = require('test-video-recorder');